Climate-based tomato planting guide for Grande Prairie, Alberta

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 9 and plant outdoors from about May 30.
+Tomatoes are usually started indoors around April 9 and planted outdoors during the normal local window of May 30 to June 9.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

-In Grande Prairie, tomatoes usually needs active risk management rather than ordinary planting.
+In Grande Prairie, tomatoes are usually a crop that needs active risk management rather than ordinary planting.
 Gardeners normally need speed, warmth, and a bit of luck all working together.

 Best local strategy: Stack the odds with transplants, very early varieties, and the most favorable microclimate you have.